nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

   <tbody>
     <tr>
         <td colspan="2">
             <p>The NIH guidelines for authorship outline what type of contribution does or does not warrant authorship.
 Each contribution is represented on a sliding scale and has no rigid cutoffs.
 Some contributions are given more weight than others.
-For example, for "design and interpretation of results”, nearly all types of “original ideas, planning, and input" result in authorship.</p>
-            <p>Whereas simply supervising the 1st author usually does not result in authorship (unless they are also contributing to the paper, of course).
+For example, for "design and interpretation of results", nearly all types of "original ideas, planning, and input" result in authorship.
+Whereas simply supervising the 1st author usually does not result in authorship (unless they are also contributing to the paper, of course).
 This is just one example.
 You will need to think about what this looks like for your own work!</p>
         </td>
     </tr>
   </tbody>